danrot/master-thesis/04_discussion.md

 $predecessors = $version->getPredecessors();
 ```

-Apart from the better readibility it also makes development easier, since the
+Apart from the better readability it also makes development easier, since the
-`getPredecessors` method has a PHPDoc[^25], which lets the developer know that
+`getPredecessors` method has a PHPDoc[^26], which lets the developer know that
 an array of `VersionInterface` implementations is returned, and the IDE can
 tell him the further possibilities.
 So, for example, it knows that there is a
 `getFrozenNode` method on each of the elements in the `$predecessors` array the